Harrison-Miller/Sigdex/docs/RegimentOptionsTODO.md

 # Summary of common issues
 * A lot of times when a specific units in a regiment option my system marks them as any instead of the amount - I think this is all fixed
-* No way to handle xor regiment options
+* No way to handle xor regiment options - almost all fixed now
 * a lot of 0-1 monster marked as any

 # Cities